 Below the rose window and the cross, a quatrefoil on the gabled entrance of St. Patrick Cathedral (1892).

 A split quatrefoil on the gable brace of the carpenter gothic house (late 1800s) on Grant Avenue off Samuels Avenue.
 (Update: Four days after this post was published, the carpenter gothic house was demolished by developers.)

 The next three quatrefoils are “barbed”: They have points between the leaves, similar to a quatrefoil that dates to 1260 on the Cathedral of Notre Dame in Paris.

 A gable vent on a house on 5th Avenue.

 That’s enough good luck for one day.
-Tomorrow we’ll look at a building that is a veritable clover patch.
+In Part 2 we look at a building that is a veritable clover patch.